As part of Hurst Group Northern Ltd, Hurst Plastics Ltd (trading as Hurst Doors) is committed to protecting and respecting your privacy.

 - when we are selling one or more of our businesses to someone to whom we may transfer our rights under any customer agreement we have with you

-If one of these organisations is outside of the European Economic Area we will take steps to make sure they agree to apply the same level of protection of your information as we are required to apply in the UK.
+If one of these organisations is outside of the UK we will take steps to make sure they agree to apply the same level of protection of your information as we are required to apply in the UK.

 THE LEGAL BASIS FOR PROCESSING PERSONAL DATA

-The use of your information set out above is permitted under EU data protection law on the basis of these principal legal grounds:
+The use of your information set out above is permitted under UK data protection law on the basis of these principal legal grounds:

 - where you have consented to the use